parvajain24/Air-Quality-Index/README.md

-Predicting Air Quality Index using diffrent Machine Learning algoritms
+Predicting Air Quality Index for year 2016, 2017 and 2018 using diffrent Machine Learning algoritms.

 Feature Information: